natario1/Elements/README.md

 - manage [`Presenter`s](#presenters): dispatch the item requests to the correct presenter
 - manage [`Page`s](#paging): if the constructor value `pageSizeHint` is specified, the adapter will automatically open a new page when the `pageSizeHint`-th element has been requested for the current page.
 - manage `Element`s: [find a presenter](#elements:-binding-presenters-and-sources), and [order them based on the source behavior](#coordination-and-ordering).
-- manage [page updates](#animations-and-diffutils): computes the difference between pages using `DiffUtil`, like the Paging library does.
+- manage [page updates](#diffutils): computes the difference between pages using `DiffUtil`, like the Paging library does.

+As a side feature, the adapter will install an `Animator` as default item animator for your `RecyclerView`.
+See [Animations](#animations) for more informations.

 ## Paging